tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 15. Students Do: Signing and Verifying Messages (10 min)

-Students will now get with a partner and sign and verify messages between each other.
+In this activity, students will get with a partner and sign and verify messages between each other.

+Have TAs circulate through the class and ensure that students are successfully verifying messages.

 **Files:**

 * [README.md](Activities/14-Stu_Signing_Verifying/README.md)

-Have TAs circulate through the class and ensure that students are successfully verifying messages.
+---

-### 16. Instructor Do: Digital Signatures Review (10 min)
+### 16. Instructor Do: Signing and Verifying Messages Review (10 min)

-Ask the students the following questions:
+Conduct a facilitated discussion by asking the students the following questions:

 * It looks like this helps a lot with data integrity.
 Why not just hash the message instead?